Go Fast, Safely

 k9 tells you exactly what AWS permissions allow today and every day.

-k9 dynamically determines who has access using AWS IAM APIs and summarizes that into actionable information (details).
+k9 dynamically determines who has access using AWS IAM APIs. k9 summarizes that into actionable reports (details).
 Analysis includes Service Control, IAM, and Resource policies.

 This is not a static analysis of IAM policy or summary of yesterday's CloudTrail events.